Expert Guidance for Students Who Learn Differently

 Kind Words

-Student, SUNY Cortland
+Jennifer, SUNY Cortland

 "I was so nervous about making friends in college, but Marie helped me to think of where and how I could find my people.
 I started freshman year feeling more confident and found friends!
 I really appreciated how she made me feel."

-Student, University of Pennsylvania
+Bridget, University of Pennsylvania

 "Marie genuinely cared about my story and all the small details of my life we spoke about.
 She was an amazing mentor and someone who really made me believe in myself throughout the whole process."

-Mother, Student of at Manhattanville College
+Heidi, mother of a student at Manhattanville College

 "This is not just a job for you but a mission...
 You truly care and you stayed engaged with us throughout our entire process...
 It is well worth the additional financial investment to hire you."